blbruegg/tari/RFC/src/RFC-0310_AssetTemplates.md

 Nodes will publish a final checkpoint on the base layer soon after expiry and before purging an asset.

 The expiry_date is a Unix epoch, representing the number of seconds since 1 January 1970 00:00:00 UTC if the value is greater than 1,500,000,000; or a block height if it is less than that value (with 1 min blocks this scheme is valid until the year 4870).

-Expiry times should not be considered exact, since nodes don’t share the same clocks and blockheights as time proxies become more inaccurate the further out you go (since height in the future is dependent on hash rate).
+Expiry times should not be considered exact, since nodes don’t share the same clocks and block heights as time proxies become more inaccurate the further out you go (since height in the future is dependent on hash rate).

 [permissioned mode]: Glossary.md#permissioned-mode